Tomiko Satō: War years

 After the Marco Polo Bridge Incident in July 1937, the war between China and Japan started in earnest.
 On July 25, Guo managed to escape Japan and to return to China where his arrest warrant was rescinded.
 As his attempts to get Sato and their children out of Japan later that year were frustrated by the Japanese government, she was left alone to take care of the children in wartime Japan.
 She had little money and lived a marginal life with the children.
 She resisted the pressure of the authorities to have them naturalized as Japanese citizens; this protected them from the prospect of being conscripted and possibly sent to fight against their father's country.
 The four elder children were able to enter Kyoto Imperial University; all graduated, and became specialists in industrial chemistry, aquaculture, architecture, and mathematics.
 The youngest child was educated at Qinghua University in Beijing.

 Postwar years

 After WWII she tried to contact Guo.
 He avoided all attempts to meet.
 She discovered that he had taken another wife and had had several more children.
 She wrote long letters to his close friends whom she knew from their earlier years.
-In 1949 Chou En-Lai arranged for her to live in Dalian, China.
+In 1949 Zhou Enlai arranged for her to live in Dalian, China.
 She became a Chinese citizen.
 In 1983 she was appointed to the Sixth CPPCC National Committee and served consecutively thereafter.
 She finally saw Guo Moruo for the last time shortly before he died in 1978 in his hospital.

 When interviewed in 1980 by Sawachi Hisae, who was to write her biography, Satō summarized her life story as follows: "I am a stray dog all my life, but whatever bitterness can be said about this bitter life, that was because of my own foolishness".
 She died in 1995, aged 101.